 In the late 1860s, no self-respecting society lady in the Western world would be seen dead without an ostrich plume adorning her headgear.
-The fashion boom in ostrich feathers lasted until the slump of 1914 and during this time, the ‘feather barons’ of Oudtshoorn made their fortunes.
+The fashion lasted until the slump of 1914 and during this time the ‘feather barons’ of Oudtshoorn made their fortunes.

-You can still see their gracious homes today, along with other architectural pointers to Oudtshoorn’s former wealth such as the CP Nel Museum.
-The town remains the ostrich capital of the world and is now the prosperous tourist centre of the Little Karoo.
-Ostrich leather is much sought after, and expensive; feathers, eggs and biltong are available everywhere and the meat is always on the menu (a healthy option with no cholesterol).
+You can still see their gracious homes, along with other architectural pointers to Oudtshoorn’s former wealth such as the CP Nel Museum, formerly a school.
+The town remains the 'ostrich capital of the world' and is now the prosperous tourist centre of the Little Karoo.